- Live Rates

 There are pros and cons to each opportunity, and as your local Seattle mortgage company, we wanted to shed some light on the topic.
 We’ve broken down the reasons to choose each option, and then give you our final overall answer in the conclusion.

 If we’re making considerations in the short term again, renting can provide more flexibility with your way of life.
 If you don’t plan on being in one place very long, being a renter gives you the freedom to make quick, last minute lifestyle changes.
 It’s a lot easier to pick up and move after your lease is up rather than having to go through the effort and work needed to sell your home and buy a new one.

 You also have more liquidity with renting.
 Most homeowners put a large chunk, often the majority of their savings into their real estate purchase.
 In this case, a lot of your money is tied up in your investment, making it difficult to get to quickly.
 Renting can provide you with more flexibility and other investment options.

-According to Zillow, the median asking price of rental properties in the US is $1,715 per month.
-Compare that to a mortgage payment on the median-priced home of $226,800 and the monthly price would be $1,010 based on a 5% down payment and today’s current 30-year fixed-rate mortgage rate.
+According to Zillow, the median asking price of rental properties in the US is $1,933 per month, according to Rent Cafe.
+Compare that to a mortgage payment on the median-priced home of $725,000, according to RedFin, and the monthly price would be $2,369 based on a 20% down payment and today’s current 30-year fixed-rate mortgage rate.

 Historically speaking, rent has risen 5% each year.
 However, when you’re buying a home, you can lock in the same monthly cost for a long period.
 So even if your rent would be the same price as your mortgage today, it’s likely to become more expensive in the future.

-Even if it is less expensive in your area, renting a house mean you’re paying for someone else’s investment each month.
+Even if it is less expensive in your area, renting a house means you’re paying for someone else’s investment each month.
 If you’re buying your home instead, you’re building the equity in your property and growing your wealth.
 You’re increasing the value of your asset every time you make a mortgage payment.